UliGesing/Darktable-Initial-Workflow-Module/README.md

 ## Workflow Steps
 This script executes some automatic functions that can also be accessed via the GUI (e.g. magic wand controls).
 It provides several workflow steps like "lens correction" or "adapt exposure".
 If you use it from lighttable view, you can select one or more images.
 Clicking the run button, selected image(s) are opened in darkroom and all steps are performed as configured.
 If you use it from darkroom view, the currently opened image is processed.

 Several steps are offered, see the tooltips within the module for more information.
 Your settings are saved in darktable preferences and restored after the next start of the application.
-There is one step to adjust the white balance by altering the temperature.
-This step is "unchanged" by default for the legacy workflow.
-The white balance is only adjusted by default for the modern workflow of Darktable.
-See Darktable preferences chapter "processing", setting auto-apply chromatic adaptation defaults.

 ## Add new or modify workflow steps